Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: -hull of a point set

 \subsubsection{Computing the staircases}

-The staircase connecting $p_{s_i}$ to $p_{s_{i+1}}$ is determined by wedges in~$\W^i$ and is contained in the boundary~$\partial(\W^i)$.
+The staircase connecting $p_{s_i}$ to $p_{s_{i+1}}$ is determined by the wedges in~$\W^i$ and is contained in the boundary~$\partial(\W^i)$.
 Counterclockwise around $\oh$, right turns arise at apexes of wedges in~$\W^i$ which we call \emph{extremal}, and left turns arise at points of~$P$ which we call the \emph{supporting points} of those extremal wedges.
 See Figure~\ref{fig:prelim:rcht}.

-Before presenting how to compute the staircase, let us note that $\oh$ can also be disconnected.
-Similarly to Subsection~\ref{sec:urch:oet}, we say that a pair of extremal wedges are \emph{opposite} to each other if one of them is in~$\W^i$ and the other in~$\W^{i+k}$ (i.e., one is defined by parallels to the rays $r_{i+1}$ and $r_{i+k}$ and the other by parallels to the rays $r_{i+k+1}$ and $r_{i}$).
-As seen in~\Cref{fig:prelim:rcht}, a non-empty intersection between two opposite $\os$-wedges results in $\oh$ being disconnected.
-In such case, we say that the intersecting wedges \emph{overlap}, and refer to their intersection as their \emph{overlapping region}.
+Before showing how to compute staircases, let us note that $\oh$ can also be disconnected.
+Similarly to Subsection~\ref{sec:urch:oet}, we say that a pair of extremal wedges are \emph{opposite} wedges if one of them is in~$\W^i$ and the other in~$\W^{i+k}$.
+As shown in~\Cref{fig:prelim:rcht}, a non-empty intersection between two opposite $\os$-wedges results in $\oh$ being disconnected.
+In this case, we say that the intersecting wedges \emph{overlap}, and refer to their intersection as their \emph{overlapping region}.
 The following lemma is a straightforward generalization of Lemma~\ref{lemma:overlap_oriented}.

-\begin{lemma} If two extremal $\os$-wedges have nonempty intersection, then they have to be opposite.
-When this happens, $\oht$ gets disconnected. \end{lemma}
+\begin{lemma} If two extremal $\os$-wedges have a nonempty intersection, then they have to be opposite.
+When this happens, $\oht$ is not connected. \end{lemma}